Thursday, February 1

 Finally have a French meal - breakfast in a pastisserie and it's great - then think about how we can allocate our meagre time (and after yesterday, Polly's even more limited stamina).

-First The Collins Street end of Parisstop is a short Metro ride to the iconic Arc de Triomphe - very imposing - then a walk down the Champs D'Elysee.
+First stop is a short Metro ride to the iconic Arc de Triomphe - very imposing - then a walk down the Champs D'Elysee.
 Whilst it has some grand places - Cartier, for instance - much of it is somewhat, how do you say, trés ordinairé.
 Burger joints both foreign and domestic, department stores, sandwich shops.
 But just by being here in the thin sunlight we feel in Paris for once.

 Lost in Paris